PaloAltoNetworks/panos-query-scripts/README.md

-# panos-query-scripts
+# PAN-OS Query Scripts

-suite of basic interactive panos scripts to pull data from the firewall
+set of basic utilities to pull info from the NGFW or use the NGFW to get cloud-based information such as url categories or dns domain verdicts.